ZKW0001/Multithreaded_Programming_Project/README.md

 # Multithreaded_Programming_Project

 The program simulates a 4x100 meter relay race with 4 teams, leveraging multithreading in C++ to model the concurrent actions of athletes in the race.
 The simulation incorporates randomness, baton exchange mechanics, and potential errors like dropping the baton, adding realism to the model.

+- START CONDITION
+When the simulation starts, the program ensures synchronization by using a barrier `barrier_allthreads_started`.
+This ensures that all threads (16 subthreads representing the athlete and the main thread) reach the same point before proceeding further.
+Once all athletes are ready, the main thread simulates a race official raising the starting pistol and then triggers the race after a short randomized delay between 3 seconds and 5 seconds.
+After the "GO!" signal, each thread (athlete) begins running, with the sprint times being simulated using random values between 10s and 12s.

+- HANDOVER OF THE BATON
+The current athlete locks the previous athlete's mutex `pPrevA->mtx` to ensure thread-safe access and then waits on the previous athlete's condition variable `pPrevA->baton` until the previous athlete signals they have finished `bFinished == true`

+One random athlete will drop the baton in this rely.
+A panlty of 2s will be added to the team's final results.

+- WINNER CLAIM
+The winner is determined using an atomic flag `winner`, which ensures only one thread can claim victory by atomically setting the flag to true using `exchange()`.
+If the flag was previously false, the thread declares its team as the winner; otherwise, it does nothing, ensuring only one winner is announced even with concurrent threads.

 ## Example output
 ```text